 Owners

 Owners are authenticated against the US Site using the current screen capture methods.
 The system will not store an owner’s password at any stage and will work out dynamically if they are eligible for Privileges or not through looking at their current ownership level.

-Non-Owners
+Discovery

+Discovery members are authenticated with the common authorisation service.
+This gives them a single sign-on that they use for accessing common Wyndham systems.

+Members of the Public

-Non-Owners will have their and password stored within the system.
-The system will use its own data stores to determine
+Members of the Public will have their username and password stored within the system.
+The system will authenticate them with the single sign-on system that use for accessing common Wyndham systems.

 Staff

-Staff user ID’s will be authenticated against Active Directory.
-Staff Details and Passwords will be read from Active Directory.
-Privileges will only hold basic details necessary to maintain and expire access as the need arises.
+Although we have the ability to authenticate staff with Active Directory, we do not do so for the Privileges system.
+The main reason for that is that all staff members are not in Active Directory and it is too much of an administrative burden to add and remove staff members to this.
+Staff lists are taken from the Payroll system and the password that staff members use is local the Privileges system.

 Note: Owner numbers need to be validated against Venice to get the current owner level and determine if they are eligible for Privileges or not.